HDR10+ ADVANCED FAQ

 HDR10+ ADVANCED supports video up to 16-bit color depth and brightness levels up to 10,000 nits, providing full backward and forward compatibility.
 This ensures the format is future-ready for next-generation displays, while maintaining optimal image quality across current hardware.

-Yes, HDR10+ ADVANCED includes Adaptive Cloud Gaming that uses real-time ambient light data and dynamic tone mapping to optimize visibility and immersion with cloud-based games, using compatible HDR10+ GAMING platforms.
+Yes.
+HDR10+ ADVANCED includes Adaptive Cloud Gaming that uses real-time ambient light data and dynamic tone mapping to optimize visibility and immersion with cloud-based games, using compatible HDR10+ GAMING platforms.
+HDR10+ ADVANCED is the 2025 specification that introduced the Adaptive features for gaming.

 No. Both HDR10+ and HDR10+ ADVANCED support quantization up to 16 bits at the specification level — this has been true since HDR10+’s introduction.
 Today’s streaming services deliver all HDR content at 10 bits because that is the current ceiling of practical streaming video codecs, a constraint that applies equally to every HDR format.
 The standard is not the limit; the codec is.